trustyai-explainability/reference/lm-eval/LM-EVAL-NEXT.md

 oc apply -f resources/disconnected-flan-arceasy.yaml -n test
 ```

-To automate the installation of a vLLM model use the script
-`resources/vllm-deploy.sh`.
-This script takes the following env vars as
+The installation of the vLLM storage resources takes the following env vars as
 configuration:

 - `MODEL_REPO`, this is a HuggingFace model repo of the model to deploy, e.g.